 Brambles collects the number of volunteer hours recorded in HR systems.
-Brambles calculates the value of employee volunteering by calculating the average hourly rate for employees by country, based on the median salary of employees in that country in FY17, divided by the Organisation for Economic Co-Operation and Development's (OECD) average number of hours per worker per year by country for 2016 and multiplying this by the total hours volunteered in the relevant country.
-For non-OECD countries (Argentina, Brazil, Bulgaria, Croatia, Guatemala, India, Romania, Serbia, Thailand, United Arab Emirates and South Africa) the average hours worked for Mexico for 2016 was applied (as this was the highest of OECD country averages and therefore the most conservative estimate).
-OECD hours for Turkey, Belgium and Switzerland were not updated in 2016, so the most recent year's average was applied.
-The total of all countries is the total value of employee volunteering in FY17.
+Brambles calculates the value of employee volunteering by calculating the average hourly rate for employees by country, based on the median salary of employees in that country in FY18, divided by the Organisation for Economic Co-Operation and Development's (OECD) average number of hours per worker per year by country for 2017 and multiplying this by the total hours volunteered in the relevant country.
+Average hours per worker per year are only available for OECD countries for 2017 in 2018 (not yet updated for 2018).
+For non-OECD countries (Argentina, Brazil, Bulgaria, Croatia, Guatemala, India, Romania, Serbia, Thailand, United Arab Emirates and South Africa) the average hours worked for Mexico for 2017 was applied (as this was the highest of OECD country averages and therefore the most conservative estimate).
+OECD hours for Turkey and Belgium were not updated in 2017, so the most recent year's average was applied.
+The total of all countries is the total value of employee volunteering in FY18.
 Salary amounts by country were calculated in US dollars from the Workday system.